Ross Perot, Billionaire Businessman And Former Presidential Candidate, Dies At 89

 "In business and in life, Ross was a man of integrity and action," the statement read.
 "A true American patriot and a man of rare vision, principle and deep compassion, he touched the lives of countless people through his unwavering support of the military and veterans and through his charitable endeavors."

-Perot ran as an independent for president in 1992, with the campaign slogan "Ross for Boss."
-He won nearly 19 percent of the popular vote in the race that was ultimately won by Bill Clinton.
-Perot ran again in 1996, garnering more than 8 percent of the popular vote.

-He made his fortune in the tech industry, founding Electronic Data Systems in 1962 and Perot Systems in 1988.
+Henry Ross Perot was born in 1930 in Texarkana, Texas.
+He graduated from the U.S. Naval Academy and worked for several years at IBM.
+He went on to make his fortune in the tech industry, founding computer services company Electronic Data Systems in 1962 and Perot Systems in 1988.

+He ran for president in 1992 as an independent, with the campaign slogan "Ross for Boss."
+He emphasized his political outsider status in the lead-up to the vote.
+"Now, just for the record, I don't have any spin doctors, I don't have any speechwriters.
+Probably shows," he joked during the campaign.

+Perot won nearly 19 percent of the popular vote in the race, which was ultimately won by Bill Clinton.